stampchain-io/btc_stamps/README.md

 `cd docker && docker-compose logs -f app`

 - Option 2:
-You can use the Makefile to start all the services `make dup`
+You can use the Makefile to start all the services:

+`make dup`

 View indexer application logs:

 `make logs`